Skip to Content

 Woman looking at the ruins of Ephesus Turkiye

-Exploring the Ephesus ruins along Curetes Street
+Exploring the Ephesus ruins along Curetes Street.

 The history of Ephesus dates back to over 1,200 BCE.
 Its early years were fraught with trouble, including natural disasters and war.
-But after nearly complete destruction during a Cimmerian invasion in 700 BCE, Ephesus rebounded to become one of the wealthiest cities in the Greek empire.
+However, after nearly complete destruction during a Cimmerian invasion in 700 BCE, Ephesus rebounded to become one of the wealthiest cities in the Greek empire.

 The city was a center of learning and was key to the growth of philosophy.
 Artists and scholars filled the squares, and the city was filled with architectural wonders.
 One of those architectural marvels grew to fame as one of the Seven Wonders of the Ancient World.